-As a culture, we like to focus on the beginnings of relationships- we are very curious about your first date, your proposal, your bridal shower and your wedding.
-But after the marriage, you may find yourselves utterly on your own.
-Think about it--when was the last time someone asked you how your marriage was going?
+As a culture, we like to focus on the beginnings of relationships- the first date, proposal, bridal shower and wedding.
+But after marriage, many couples find themselves utterly on their own.
+When was the last time someone asked you how your long-term relationship was going?

-For most couples, though, our blueprint for marriage comes from our upbringing.
-Inadvertently, we fall into familiar patterns passed down from generation to generation.
-Occasionally, generational patterns can be a strength in a marriage.
-Often, though, they can be very disruptive and painful.
-What is true for most couples is that there is very little guidance or training on how to navigate long-lasting relationships in a healthy, intimate and connected way.
+Our blueprint for marriage comes from our upbringing.
+We easily fall into familiar patterns passed down from generation to generation.
+Some of these patterns can be disruptive and painful.
+For many couples, there is very little guidance on how to navigate long-lasting relationships in a healthy, intimate and connected way.

-Couples work is an opportunity to understand these patterns, let go of losing strategies, and learn how to show up with great relational skills.
-While couples therapy can be challenging, it can make all of the difference in both your emotional well-being and in the health of your relationship.
-Facing your issues and making solid changes can be your gift to yourselves, your relationship and to the generations that may follow you.
+Couples therapy is an opportunity to understand these patterns, let go of losing strategies, and learn healthy relational skills.
+While couples work can be challenging, it can also make a difference in both your emotional and relational well-being.
+Making healthy changes is a gift to both you, your partner and the generations that may follow you.